gitgroch/fred-herzog/README.md

 - Add additional media queries to serve resized images for mobile devices to enhance performances
 - Add caching policy to enhance performance

+## **Contact Page** ##

+- A very simple contact page was created to submit questions to the website operators
+- As we are working only on the front end, this is form does not "POST" any data, and instead redirects the user to a form submission page to mimic how it should work.

+#### **Bugs:**
+- None Identified
+#### *Future Enhancements:**
+- The form page is functional but quite sparse, future iterations could add aditional style elements to make the page more attractive

 ## **Testing:**

 A seperate document has been created to detail Testing, Validation, Bugs and Fixes, which can be forund [here](/FIXLOG.md).